• Skip to primary navigation

 Self-Evaluation:

-You can hand out templates on strength evaluation to students, have them fill and return them within a period.
+You can hand out templates on strength evaluation to students, and have them fill and return them within a period.

 This template should contain a list of the strength of students; also, the listed strengths should be well explained to give them an insight into the meaning of each.